dell/omnia/docs/source/OmniaInstallGuide/RHEL/OmniaCluster/BuildingCluster/Authentication.rst

 .. note:: Once user accounts are created on the auth server, use the accounts to login to the cluster nodes to reset the password and create a corresponding home directory.

-To customize your setup of passwordless ssh, input parameters in ``input/passwordless_ssh_config.yml``.
+To customize your setup of passwordless ssh, input custom parameters in ``input/passwordless_ssh_config.yml``:

 +-----------------------+--------------------------------------------------------------------------------------------------------------------+
 | Parameter             | Details                                                                                                            |